- Camp Huron Sings, vol 2 has dropped!by Gerry Adam

 We thank everyone, campers, families, friends and staff for their patience and grace as we continue to navigate our way back to our overnight programs for children and youth!

-- A Message from a staff memberby Gerry Adam
+• A Message from a staff member

-View this email in your browser Hello!
+View this email in your browser

 My name is Rebekkah Phibbs and I am the Administrative Assistant Director for Camp Huron this summer.
 As we begin preparations for the summer, we are hoping to increase the registration numbers in the following weeks.